Bill for Nationals-Orioles TV dispute tops $99 million - WHIZ News

 The Baltimore Orioles and Nationals jointly own MASN and have been fighting in court for years.
 MASN was established in 2005 after the Montreal Expos relocated to Washington and became the Nationals, moving into what had been Baltimore’s exclusive broadcast territory since 1972.
 The Orioles have a controlling interest in the network.

 MASN paid the Nationals for 2012-16 what the Orioles proposed, more than $197 million.
-Washington argued it should be paid $475 million.
-The amount due is $99.2 million plus interest.
+Washington argued it should have been paid $475 million.
+The amount due is $99.2 million plus interest from April 15.

 The parties agreed in 2005 to have rights fees disputes decided by an MLB revenue committee.
 The committee’s decision in April was made by Milwaukee Brewers chairman Mark Attanasio, Seattle Mariners President Kevin Mather and Toronto Blue Jays President Mark Shapiro.